Last Updated on March 10, 2025

 The shape resembles the musical symbol clavicula.
 It is also known as the collarbone.

 The female collarbone is shorter, lighter, thinner, smoother, and less curved than in males.
-The lateral end is a little below the medial end in females whereas, in males, the lateral end is either at the same level or slightly higher than the medial end.
+In females, the lateral end is a little below the medial end, whereas in males, it is either at the same level or slightly higher than the medial end.

 - Medial end